-- Only include courses offered the term that you are studying abroad (e.g. don’t include Spring Only courses if you are studying abroad in Fall).
+- Only include courses offered the term that you are studying abroad (e.g. don’t include fall only courses if you are studying abroad in spring).

 - Read through the course description to make sure you meet any prerequisites (or, rather, the UWW version of the prerequisite)

 - Reference the course equivalency database to see if your study abroad course has been previously approved.